abbasfaisal/OnTheBeachChallenge/README.md

 - Main function contains some basic tests.
 Running the project provides output of these tests.
 - Tests directory contains extensive unit tests which can be run by pressing Ctrl+R then A.

+## To Do
+[JobSequencer](OnTheBeachChallenge/Src/JobSequencer.cs) should only work correctly with struct or string as generic parameter.
+To make it work with other types of generic parameter, we need a way to check for job title by value in `VisitJob()`.

 ## Feedback
 Please feel free to provide feedback and suggestions.